JustinRobbins7/DualGrounder-UNO/README.md

-DualGrounder:
+#DualGrounder#
-- Incremental ASP solving problem leveraging Clingo's API to lazily and incrementally ground programs.
+Incremental ASP solving problem leveraging Clingo's API to lazily and incrementally ground programs.

-Files:
+##Files##
 	__pycache__ - Cache for the executable
 	build - Libraries for the executable
 	dist - Contains the executable file; this is where you run dualgrounder dualgrounder.py - Original python code of the executable dualgrounder.spec - Spec file for the executable

-Python File Installation Requirements:
+##Python File Installation Requirements##
 	- Clingo 5
 	Python Packages:
 		- Python 3.7